jwalton/gh-find-current-pr/README.md

 PR.

 Additionnaly, `title` and `body` outputs are available as well to get the respective title and body of the PR.
+If the PR can be resolved, all labels will be present in the output:
+- as `labels` being an array of all label names
+- as `label_<name>` and set to `true`

 ## Usage